Article_Banner_antinut2_(2).webp

 Finding a balance

-While nutrients are generally associated with a positive influence on our health, nutrients also include sugars and saturated fats - eating these in excess is far from healthy.
+While nutrients are generally associated with a positive influence on our health, sugars and saturated fats are technically nutrients, too - and eating these in excess is far from healthy.
 The key lies in excess - a ‘bad’ diet could consist of eating too much of a nutrient just as easily as eating too much of an antinutrient.

 At the end of the day, humans have been eating foods containing antinutrients since we first evolved.
-Plants contain thousands of phytochemicals, and singling out harmful effects of a few would mean ignoring the complex benefits of many others.
-So should a person eating a normal diet worry about antinutrients?
+Plants contain thousands of phytochemicals, and singling out the harmful effects of a few would mean ignoring the complex benefits of many others.
+So, should a person who is eating a normal diet worry about antinutrients?
 The short answer is no.

 Related articles